 Such non-standardization makes it difficult to compile and compare documents.
-It’s even harder to quickly classify them or extract important information from them at scale since they contain a lot of unstructured, i.e., free text data.
+It’s even harder to quickly classify them or extract data from PDF, Word, Excel, etc., at scale since they contain a lot of unstructured, i.e., free text data.

 Challenge #3: Involvement of Contract Research Organizations